How do I know if I have a cataract?

 What should I know before cataract surgery?

+We can help you determine whether or not cataract surgery is right for you.
+Most cataract surgery can be delayed.
+However, if you are bothered enough by your vision we will walk you through all your options including traditional cataract surgery and refractive cataract surgery.
+If you want to be more glasses independent we will help you choose which IOL is best for you.
 Some eyes take longer than others to grow accustomed to multifocal lenses.
 The potential exists for problems with halos and glare (particularly at night).
 However, such problems have been limited and usually improve over time.
 Patients experiencing these difficulties still tend to experience better vision than they did prior to having the lens implanted.
 When considering cataract surgery, it is important to go to a center that offers several implant options and can discuss which options best match your lifestyle.
 At Vance Thompson Vision, we offer a full menu of lens implant options for distance vision and near vision functioning.
-Another important thing to consider is that centers ability to fine tune your vision after your surgery.
+Another important thing to consider is that centers ability to fine tune your vision after your surgery..

 Does insurance cover implant lenses?